Lumsden, Saskatchewan: Lumsden Duck Derby

 Each year since 1987, the Duck Derby Committee hosts a fundraiser in which thousands of numbered plastic ducks are raced down the Qu'Appelle River.
 Participants purchase a numbered duck which is entered in the race, and the first ducks across the finish line win their owners cash and prizes.
 Proceeds from the derby benefit the Lumsden Sports Center (rink) in town.
 The Duck Derby also hosts a variety of artists, musicians, traders, etc. who perform and sell their wares in town.

 Lumsden Scarecrow Festival

-The Town of Lumsden hosts an annual Scarecrow Festival in September.
+Lumsden hosts an annual Scarecrow Festival in September.
 Events of the day include a large street market, hay rides, activities for kids, food vendors, garage sales, outdoor movie and fireworks.
 The event usually draws thousands of people to town.

 Sports history

 In 2006, the Lumsden Arena became the site of the second edition of the Western Women's Hockey League championship, between the Calgary Oval X-Treme and the Minnesota Whitecaps.
 The town frequently hosts games for the Saskatchewan Prairie Ice, now of the Western Women's Hockey League.

 The Lumsden Monarchs are a senior men's ice hockey team that was a founding member of the Highway Hockey League in central Saskatchewan in 1965.